 In a reverse mortgage loan (also called a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without selling their homes.
 Deciding how you prefer to to receive your funds: by a monthly payment amount, a line of credit, or a one-time payment, you may get a loan amount determined by your home equity.
 The loan does not have to be repaid until the borrower sells his home, moves out, or passes away.
 After your home has been sold or you no longer use it as your primary residence, you (or your estate) must pay back the lending institution for the cash you obtained from the reverse mortgage plus interest and other finance charges.

 The requirements of a reverse mortgage loan typically include being 62 or older, using the house as your main living place, and having a low balance on your mortgage or having paid it off.

-Many homeowners who are on a fixed income and have a need for additional funds find reverse mortgages helpful for their situation.
-Social Security and Medicare benefits will not be affected; and the funds are not taxable.
-Reverse Mortgages may have adjustable or fixed interest rates.
-The residence will never be at risk of being taken away from you by the lending institution or sold without your consent if you live longer than the loan term - even if the property value dips below the loan balance.
-If you'd like to learn more about reverse mortgages, feel free to call us at 866-300-1550 to explore your reverse mortgage options.
+Many homeowners who live on a fixed income and have a need for additional funds find reverse mortgages helpful for their situation.
+Interest rates can be fixed or adjustable while the funds are nontaxable and don't affect Social Security or Medicare benefits.
+Your home is never at risk of being taken away from you by the lender or put up for sale against your will if you outlive your loan term - even if the current property value dips under the loan balance.
+Call us at 866-300-1550 to explore your reverse mortgage options.

 Do you have a question regarding a mortgage program?